-"Audit Fees" are the aggregate fees billed or expected to be billed for each of fiscal 2010 and 2009 for professional services rendered by KPMG LLP for the audit of our consolidated financial statements included in our annual reports on Form 10-K and review of the unaudited consolidated financial statements included in our quarterly reports on Form 10-Q; for the audit of our internal control over financial reporting with the objective of obtaining reasonable assurance about whether effective internal control over financial reporting was maintained in all material respects; and for services that are normally provided by KPMG LLP in connection with statutory and regulatory filings or engagements for fiscal 2010 and 2009.
-Audit fees for fiscal 2010 and fiscal 2009 also included fees billed for professional services rendered with respect to engagements, consents, comfort letters and assistance with the review of our filings with the SEC in connection with our shelf registration statement and subsequent public offering of common stock in 2009 and senior notes in 2010 pursuant to that registration statement, and the review of our filings with the SEC in connection with a subsequent shelf registration statement.
+"Audit Fees" are the aggregate fees billed or expected to be billed for each of fiscal 2011 and 2010 for professional services rendered by KPMG LLP for the audit of our consolidated financial statements included in our annual reports on Form 10-K and review of the unaudited consolidated financial statements included in our quarterly reports on Form 10-Q; for the audit of our internal control over financial reporting with the objective of obtaining reasonable assurance about whether effective internal control over financial reporting was maintained in all material respects; and for services that are normally provided by KPMG LLP in connection with statutory and regulatory filings or engagements for fiscal 2011 and 2010.
+Audit fees for fiscal 2011 and 2010 also included fees billed for professional services rendered with respect to engagements, consents, comfort letters and assistance with the review of our filings with the SEC in connection with a shelf registration statement and a public offering of senior notes in 2010 pursuant to a prior shelf registration statement.
+Audit fees for fiscal 2011 also included fees billed for professional services rendered relating to our acquisition of the Culver Specialty Brands and the new credit agreement we entered into to finance that acquisition.

-"Audit-Related Fees" are the aggregate fees billed in each of fiscal 2010 and 2009 for assurance and related services by KPMG LLP that are reasonably related to the performance of the audit or review of our consolidated financial statements.
-No audit-related services were provided by KPMG LLP during fiscal 2010 or 2009.
+"Audit-Related Fees" are the aggregate fees billed in each of fiscal 2011 and 2010 for assurance and related services by KPMG LLP that are reasonably related to the performance of the audit or review of our consolidated financial statements.
+No audit-related services were provided by KPMG LLP during fiscal 2011 and 2010.

-"Tax Fees" are the aggregate fees billed in each of fiscal 2010 and 2009 for professional services rendered by KPMG LLP for tax compliance, tax advice and tax planning.
-No tax compliance, tax advice or tax planning services were provided by KPMG LLP during fiscal 2010 or 2009.
+"Tax Fees" are the aggregate fees billed in each of fiscal 2011 and 2010 for professional services rendered by KPMG LLP for tax compliance, tax advice and tax planning.
+No tax compliance, tax advice or tax planning services were provided by KPMG LLP during fiscal 2011 and 2010.

-"All Other Fees" are the aggregate fees billed in each of fiscal 2010 and 2009 for products and services provided by KPMG LLP not included in the first three categories.
-No such other products or services were provided by KPMG LLP during fiscal 2010 or 2009.
+"All Other Fees" are the aggregate fees billed in each of fiscal 2011 and 2010 for products and services provided by KPMG LLP not included in the first three categories.
+No such other products or services were provided by KPMG LLP during fiscal 2011 and 2010.